gruntwork-io/docs/_docs-sources/foundations/iac-foundations/initial-setup.md

 :::info GitHub App
-Setting up IaC repositories requires the Gruntwork GitHub App.
+Setting up IaC repositories requires the Grunty GitHub App.
 [Click here](FIXME: link) for installation instructions.
 :::

 To set up your IaC Foundations you'll need to complete the following steps:
 1. Create your `infrastructure-live-root` repository from Gruntwork's GitHub template.
-1. Configure the Gruntwork GitHub App to authorize your `infrastructure-live-root` repository.
+1. Configure the Grunty GitHub App to authorize your `infrastructure-live-root` repository.
 1. Update the Bootstrap Workflow to configure your AWS settings.
 1. Run the Bootstrap Workflow in your `infrastructure-live-root` repository to create pull requests and repositories.